Ritvik10/simple_digital_clock/README.md

 If you're on window OS you don't really need to install anything since our simple digital clock app will be using only built-in modules time and Tkinter.

 But if you're running Linux OS most of the time pre installed python interpreter doesn't come with the Tkinter installed, therefore you might need to install it manually.

+ATTACHED:
+Following attached are the code of the clock as well as screenshot of how the clock functions as an application.